 In this new edition of the book we added a Challenge Exercise at the end of most lessons.
 These exercises ask you to perform tasks based on what you learned in the lesson without the step-by-step instructions to test your skills and understanding of the new material.

-It features 126 exercises organized into 42 lessons in 12 chapters.
+It is 538 pages, featuring 126 exercises organized into 42 lessons in 12 chapters.
 Each lesson includes detailed descriptions of processes and theory with many illustrations and diagrams, to help you understand “why”, not just “how”.

 Instructors: our books are used in classrooms worldwide.
 Find out more about using them in your next class.

 After completing this book, you will be able to: